 As a companion dog, the Schnauzer is generally friendly and easygoing, making it a good choice for families with children.
 These dogs make excellent watchdogs and can be reliable companions in the household.
 However, they need frequent exercise to stay healthy and happy.
 If not provided with enough activities, schnauzers may become destructive.

-They are not the best choice for people who have allergies to dogs or other animals.
+They are not the best choice for people with dogs or other animal allergies.
 Regarding temperament, schnauzers are kind and gentle with young children but can be brave and tenacious during playtime.
-That says generally, you should supervise them at all times by adults or older schnauzers when they are young.
+Generally, you should supervise them at all times by adults or older schnauzers when they are young.
 As much as possible, you should provide schnauzer puppies with toys to play with and engaging activities to keep them stimulated and happy.

 A Final Tip For Leaving A Miniature Schnauzer Home Alone